emreynr/Spring-MVC/README.md

 For use:
   1. Download this project or develop your own app with it.
   2. Get "sql script" file and run with any SQL Workbench.(Before you must be create a database)
+  3. Be sure your "Employee" class and Database connected to each others.
+(Check on application.properties)
-  3. Then, project will be ready for start.
+  4. Then, project will be ready for start.
-  4. Go and use that url -> localhost://8080/employees/list
+  5. Go and use that url -> localhost://8080/employees/list
-  5. Then, ready to use.
+  6. Then, ready to use.